Building contracts normally comprise three separate documents:

 - 5% of any contract where the contract price is $20,000 or more; or

 - 10% of any contract price that is less than $20,000.

-Section 15 of the DBCA places restrictions on cost escalation clauses.
-Such clauses are quite common in building contracts and provide for an increase of the contract price in certain circumstances, such as variations in the building works, delays caused by the owner, etc. A cost escalation clause in a domestic building contract is void unless the contract contains a notice in the prescribed form alerting the consumer to the effect of the clause and the consumer places their signature or initials next to each such clause in the contract.
+Section 15 of the DBCA places restrictions on cost-escalation clauses.
+Such clauses are quite common in building contracts and provide for an increase of the contract price in certain circumstances, such as variations in the building works, and delays caused by the owner.
+A cost-escalation clause in a domestic building contract is void unless the contract contains a notice in the prescribed form alerting the consumer to the effect of the clause and the consumer places their signature or initials next to each such clause in the contract.

 If during construction, a builder asks for more money than has been allowed in the contract price, review the contract carefully before agreeing to payment.
-For example, a builder cannot demand more money because of wage increases, inflation etc. Check all builder demands against the cost escalation clauses that you signed or initialled at the time you signed the contract.
+For example, a builder cannot demand more money because of wage increases or inflation.
+Check all builder demands against the cost-escalation clauses that you signed or initialled at the time you signed the contract.

 Prior to the DBCA it was common practice for builders to place a caveat on the owner’s property.
 The caveat provided the builder with some security and leverage in respect to payment of the contract price.
 Section 18 of the DBCA has abolished this practice.
 It provides that a domestic building contract does not entitle a builder to place a caveat on the owner’s property title.

 Some builders have sought to overcome this provision by requiring owners to sign a side agreement which, strictly speaking, is not a domestic building contract and therefore falls outside the prohibition under the DBCA.
 Consumers should avoid signing any such side agreements.